Commonwealth Caribbean Tort Law is well established as the leading text on tort law in the Caribbean jurisdictions, now updated in its sixth edition.

 Gilbert Kodilinye is Professor of Property Law at the University of the West Indies.
-He is the author of nine books and numerous scholarly articles.
-He is a Barrister (England and Wales) and an Attorney-at-Law (St Lucia).
+He is a barrister (England and Wales) and an attorney-at-law (St Lucia).

-Natalie Corthésy PhD, (CCLS, Queen Mary University of London); LLM (UCL, University of London); LEC (Norman Manley Law School Jamaica); LLB (UWI, Cave Hill, Barbados); attorney-at-law (Jamaica) (non-practising); Associate Dean of Outreach and Continuing Legal Education, Faculty of Law, UWI, Mona, Jamaica.
+Natalie Corthésy holds a PhD from CCLS, Queen Mary University of London; an LLM from UCL, University of London; an LEC from Norman Manley Law School Jamaica; and an LLB from UWI, Cave Hill, Barbados.
+She is an attorney-at-law (Jamaica) (non-practising) and Associate Dean of Outreach and Continuing Legal Education in the Faculty of Law at UWI, Mona, Jamaica.